 This page covers disability discrimination in higher and further education under the Equality Act.
 A student who stammers has these rights provided the stammer is a “disability” as defined, which it very often will be.
 There are different rules for Northern Ireland.

-- What equality law means for you as a student in further or higher education (EHRC), issued 2014.
+- What equality law means for you as a student in further or higher education (archive of EHRC), issued 2014.

 - Technical guidance on further and higher education, issued in 2012, also referred to on this page as the ‘Technical guidance’.
 This guidance has been issued in place of a statutory Code of Practice.